 The 50-plus unit Public Workers Electric Light Parade showcases fire, police and emergency vehicles, refuse, huge maintenance trucks, buses and other city vehicles adorned with thousands of lights and festive decorations.
 The parade also features corporate sponsor floats and vehicles, and the holiday sounds of marching bands.

 The opening tree lighting ceremony, parade and concert will be broadcast live from 6 to 10 p.m. on Oceanic Cablevision Olelo with repeats during the month, and a Parade Special on KITV4.
-See the schedule here.
+Schedule to be announced.

 During the month, historic Honolulu Hale, the City tree, and civic center grounds are ablaze with colored lights and decorations for the holidays.
 Sculptural pieces and new tree decorations are featured each year.
 The tree is lighted nightly at approximately 6 p.m. and lights remain on until dawn.
 The exhibits at Honolulu are open from 7:45 a.m to 11 p.m. in December.

 Event parking is at the Fasi Municipal Building Parking at the corner of Beretania and Alapa`i Streets.
 This lot fills quickly on opening night.

 If you wish to see only the parade on opening night, there are parking lots and restaurants in the Chinatown area.
 However, you will need to park before the street closures take place for the parade and traffic becomes heavy.
 After the parade, you may have to wait for the streets to reopen to exit certain lots.

 Honolulu City Lights is presented for everyone to enjoy by the City and County of Honolulu and the Friends of Honolulu City Lights.
 For official Honolulu City Lights ornaments visit the Friends of Honolulu City Lights website here.

 |Last Reviewed: Thursday, July 24, 2014|